 What does it do?

 This enhanced script automatically checks the landing pages that your ads and keywords lead to, and find the ones that lead to 404 error pages.
-You can also set up the script to find pages that contain certain phrases like 'product not found' etc, and generate a report with URLs that lead to 404 error pages.
-This script can also check for any 301 or 302 redirects detected.
+You can also set up the script to find pages that contain certain phrases like 'product not found' etc, and generate a report with URLs that lead to 404 & 500 error pages.

 Will the script check the URLs of paused items?

 The "Check Destination URLs" script will only check landing page URLs of elements that are enabled, and which have gotten some impressions in the last 30 days.
 This means it will check only keywords and ads with impressions that are currently enabled and located in active ad groups and campaigns.

 Optionally you can use the advanced setting called "Check URLs With Zero Impressions" to check the URLs associated with enabled keywords and ads that have not received a single impression in the past 30 days.

 If I pick check “All” in the scope, does it mean it'll check site-links URLs as well?